feedloop/qore-sdk/doc/source/index.html.md

 ## Reading individual row

 Some other times we want to get the detail of a specific row by the ID.
 You can use `readRow()` for JavaScript SDK or `useGetRow()` for React SDK.
-Assuming the id is _some-task-id_, you can fetch it this way:
+Assuming the id is being sent as parameter, you can fetch it this way:

 ```javascript
 async function getTask(id) {